jorgeramirez/dotfiles/README.md

 push back the changes to your repository.
 I'll do this at least once a week.

 ##Custom commands
-This feature is based on [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) and lets you add custom commands without forking this project.
-Just create a file named **~/.extra** and put there your custom commands or stuff you do not want to make public.
+This feature is based on [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) dotfiles and lets you add custom commands without forking this project.
+Basically if `~/.extra` exists it will be sourced.
+Put inside this file your custom commands or stuff you do not want to make public.